pmcculler/sd-webui-cutoff/README.md

 ## What is this?

-This is an extension for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which limits the tokens' influence scope.
+This is an extension for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which limits the scope of influence of words in the prompt.

 ## It is also a fork of webui-cutoff